 The infectious manifestations of pneumococcal disease are, broadly speaking, local infections of the respiratory tract and infections of previously sterile tissue.
 They range from common to uncommon, and from benign to serious.
 The most common infectious manifestation of pneumococcus in acute otitis media (AOM) – an infection of the middle ear.
-AOM is the most common reason for physician visit and for antimicrobial prescription in the paediatric population.
-However, the disease course is benign and rarely results in permanent disability.
-The pathogenesis of AOM is complex and can both be caused by viral and bacterial pathogens.
+AOM is the most prevalent reason for physician visit and for antimicrobial prescription in the paediatric population.
+The pathogenesis of AOM is complex and can be caused by both viral and bacterial pathogens.
 Bacterial AOM is most often caused by pneumococcus and Haemophilus influenzae.
-Acute sinusitis is another common, though benign, manifestation of pneumococcal disease.
-Pneumococcus is also a common cause of pneumonia – the disease from which it gets its name.
-Pneumonia often requires hospitalization and intravenous antimicrobial treatment, and, though uncommonly, can lead to permanent disability and death.
-Finally, if pneumococcus gains access to normally sterile tissue, it may cause invasive infections.
-This includes bacteremia, an infection of the blood, and meningitis, an infection of the meninges.
+The course of the disease however, is benign and rarely results in permanent disability.
+Acute sinusitis is another common, though benign manifestation of pneumococcal disease.
+A potentially more serious one is pneumonia, the disease which gets its very name from the Pneumococcus bacteria.
+Pneumonia often requires hospitalization and intravenous antimicrobial treatment, and rarely, can lead to permanent disability and death.
+Finally, pneumococcus can cause invasive infections if it gains access to normally sterile tissue.
+These include bacteremia, an infection of the blood, and meningitis, an infection of the meninges.
 These infectious manifestations are grouped together as invasive pneumococcal disease (IPD).
 Whilst IPD is extremely uncommon, the consequences can be disastrous.
-The case fatality ratio from pneumococcal meningitis in Iceland is estimated at 15.3%.
+The case-fatality ratio from pneumococcal meningitis in Iceland is estimated at 15.3%.

-Pneumococcus became an early target for vaccine development because of the broad range of disease caused by pneumococcus.
-The vaccine benefit can be quantified in two different ways.
-On one hand it can prevent uncommon but serious manifestations of disease and has the potential to prevent death and serious disability.
-On the other hand, it also prevents common infections that cumulatively present a large healthcare burden due to frequent physician visits, antimicrobial prescriptions as well as work hours lost by parents and caregivers.
+Pneumococcus became an early target for vaccine development because of the broad range of diseases it can cause.
+Vaccine benefit can be quantified in two ways.
+On one hand, it can prevent uncommon but serious manifestations of disease, and has the potential to prevent death and serious disability.
+On the other hand, it prevents common infections which cumulatively pose a substantial healthcare burden due to frequent physician visits, antimicrobial prescriptions as well as work hours lost by parents and caregivers.
 The earliest attempts to use vaccination to lessen the morbidity and mortality associated with pneumococcus date back to 1911 when Wright used whole cell innoculi to vaccinated miners in South Africa (Wright et al. 1914).
-In the following decades, multiple animal studies showed that injection of the pneumococcal polysaccharide coating in animals protected against subsequent pneumococcal infections.
+In the following decades, multiple animal studies demonstrated that by injecting the pneumococcal polysaccharide coating, animals were protected against subsequent pneumococcal infections.
 On the basis of these findings, the first polysaccharide vaccine was shown to be effective (Macleod et al. 1945).
 This lay the foundation for modern polysaccharide pneumococcal vaccines.
-However, it soon became apparent that the polysaccharide vaccines were not adequately immunogenic in young children, the ill or the elderly.
+Soon it became apparent, however, that polysaccharide vaccines were not adequately immunogenic in young children, the ill or the elderly.
 In response, pneumococcal conjugate vaccines were developed.
 The first such vaccine to be mass produced was the heptavalent Prevenar developed by Pfizer Pharmaceuticals.

 Iceland is an independent island nation, isolated in the mid-Atlantic, with a homogeneous population of roughly 330,000 individuals.
 The first systematic program of vaccination against pneumococcus in Iceland began in April 2011, when the 10-valent pneumococcal Haemophilus influnzae protein-D conjugate vaccine (Synflorix, PHiD-CV10) was introduced into the national paediatric vaccination program.
 The vaccine program entailed two primary doses given at three and five months of age, and a booster dose at twelve months.
 No catch-up program was undertaken.
 Prior to the introduction, no systematic vaccination effort had been undertaken in Iceland.
-Iceland, as other Nordic countries, has a rich legacy of national health-related registers.
-With a wealth of medical documentation, a unique whole-population ecological study examining the impact of systematic pneumococcal vaccination was enabled.
+As other Nordic countries, Iceland has a rich legacy of national health-related registers.
+This wealth of medical documentation enabled a unique whole-population ecological study examining the impact of systematic pneumococcal vaccination.

 Clinical manifestations of Streptococcus pneumoniae